Aberdeenshire

 photograph of St Mary’s Chapel in Rattray, Aberdeenshire, Scotland, believed to date back to the early 13th century.

-Tucked away in Aberdeenshire, St Mary’s Chapel at Rattray is thought to date back to around 1214.
-Its weathered stone walls stand as a reminder of centuries of local history.
+Tucked away in the Buchan countryside near Rattray, St Mary's Chapel is thought to date back to around 1214, making it one of the older surviving ecclesiastical ruins in the north-east of Scotland.
+Its weathered stone walls are a reminder of a time when this part of Aberdeenshire was a more substantial centre of local life.